anshika2618/Password_generator/README.md

 There were a few challenges I ran into making this password generator.
 I had a hard time trying to figure out how to ensure the user input a password length between 8 and 128 characters as well as ensuring the user entered an integer.
 By searching documentation and not giving up I was able to use if/else statements and isFinite and was able to overcome those challenges.

-## License
-All code on this site is copyrighted Jody Brzovski - 2020